 An orchestral musician in demand, Elizabeth is currently the principal violist of the Apollo Orchestra.
 She also performs in area ensembles, including the Amadeus Orchestra, American Pops Orchestra, Harrisburg Symphony Orchestra, Mid-Atlantic Symphony Orchestra, National Philharmonic, Richmond Symphony Orchestra, Shippensburg Festival Orchestra, and the Virginia Symphony Orchestra.
 A native of Hershey, Pennsylvania, Elizabeth holds a Bachelor of Music in Viola Performance from Temple University and a Master of Music in Viola Performance from The Catholic University of America.

 A passionate advocate of music education, Elizabeth currently operates a private violin and viola studio in the Alcova Heights neighborhood of Arlington.
 She also has the privilege of being a viola sectional instructor at several schools throughout Fairfax County.
 Elizabeth most recently joined the faculty of GMU and Potomac Arts Academy’s Ovations Summer Strings Academy as a chamber music and sectional instructor.
 In addition to being an educator, Elizabeth is also an active member of the Arlington community and county.
-She has served on the Board of Directors for the Arlington Philharmonic.
+She serves on the Board of Directors for the Arlington Philharmonic.
 As Artistic Director of Crescendo, Elizabeth hopes to inspire a richer culture and appreciation of music in the Arlington community through the rewarding and impactful experiences of its young members.